Agency under indefinite causality: operational eternalism in higher-order quantum theory: Introduction

 Historically, physical theories have been developed as dynamical theories describing the time evolution of a physical system.
 The operational approach offers an alternative: an operational theory is not an attempt to predict the future state of a physical system via an evolution equation in continuous time.
 Rather, it employs probabilities to establish a lawlike dependence between inputs and outputs obtained by, or assigned to, agents or observers (treated as synonyms in this work).
 This lawful probabilistic relation provides explanatory power that is not grounded in the knowledge of the dynamics.
 We propose that indefinite causality between agents in the operational approach compels us toward operational eternalism.
 Analogous to the block-universe view, operational eternalism treats data as primary givens rather than dynamical becomings, provides a global perspective on observerhood, and renders agency perspectival.

-The operational approach does not necessarily require the notion of a system as a postulate.
+The operational approach need not postulate systems as fundamental entities.
 One example is the device-independent setting where systems are not theoretical givens~\cite{grin_devindep}.
 Instead, an operational theory begins with a distinction between two types of information or data, called inputs and outputs.
-Historically, `inputs' and `outputs' entered physical jargon as information-theoretic reformulations of parameter settings and measurement outcomes~\cite{Shimony1984}.
-They are considered primitive concepts in the modern operational approach to quantum theory.
-To build a lawful account of the maps that connect them, it is often helpful to visualize them on an abstract diagram.
-Inputs and outputs are connected by lines or wires that correspond to transformations between ``boxes'', each parameter of the wires representing an input or an output assigned to a particular agent or observer.
+Historically, `inputs' and `outputs' entered physical jargon as information-theoretic reformulations of parameter settings and measurement outcomes~\cite{Shimony1984} and have since become primitive concepts in operational approaches to quantum theory.
+Their lawlike relations are often represented diagrammatically: inputs and outputs are connected by lines or wires that correspond to transformations between ``boxes'', each parameter of the wires representing an input or an output assigned to a particular agent or observer.
 Systems are not entities of the world, as in a realist account, but a name of ``what propagates'' along such lines --- a conception that leads to ``new modes of explaining physical phenomena''~\cite{coecke_pict}.

-Inspired by Lucien Hardy's work on operational foundations of quantum gravity, the research on indefinite causality~\cite{Brukner_rev} began with the invention of an operational setting called a ``quantum switch'' (Figure~\ref{fig:switch}).
-Here, the order of passage through Alice's and Bob's lab is controlled by a quantum system.
+Inspired in part by Lucien Hardy's work on operational foundations of quantum gravity, the research on indefinite causality~\cite{Brukner_rev} began with the invention of an operational setting called a ``quantum switch'' (Figure~\ref{fig:switch}).
+In this process, the order of passage through Alice's and Bob's lab is controlled by a quantum system.
 When the control qubit is in a superposition state, this order is indefinite~\cite{chiribella_quantum_2013}.
-Over time, other paradigms for indefinite causality were introduced, including process matrices~\cite{oreshkov_quantum_2012}, supermaps~\cite{Chiribella_2008}, or higher-order quantum theory~\cite{taranto2025higherorderquantumoperations}.
-Nearly two decades later, we can draw a foundational lesson from this research: the tension between dynamical theory in spacetime and operational theory is impossible to bridge if both types of theories are taken as fundamental.
-The key stumbling block is the impossibility to reconcile operational primitives with the primitive conception of events in spacetime physics.
-Consequently, whether Alice with her input or Bob with his may be considered as agents or observers depends on the perspective.
-Any local perspective involves subsystem decomposition to place inputs and outputs in respective subspaces.
-A perspective also involves a reference frame of the agent's laboratory with a local time arrow, accommodating a circuit representation of the transformations applied by the agent.
-From Alice's perspective Bob may not qualify as an agent, and vice versa.
+Over time, multiple paradigms for indefinite causality were introduced, including process matrices~\cite{oreshkov_quantum_2012}, supermaps~\cite{Chiribella_2008}, or higher-order quantum theory~\cite{taranto2025higherorderquantumoperations}.